Jorge Lorenzo

 With 47 premier class wins, Lorenzo is 5th in the all-time list of premier class race winners.
 In 2022, Lorenzo was inducted into the MotoGP Hall of Fame as an official Legend by the FIM.
-Despite his retirement from riding, Lorenzo remains active in motorsports, competing in the Porsche Carrera Cup Italia with Q8 Hi Perform.
+Despite his retirement from riding, Lorenzo remains active in motorsports, competing in the Porsche Carrera Cup Italia in 2022 and 2023 with Team Q8 Hi Perform, the Porsche Supercup and the Italian GT Championship with Lazarus Corse, in addition to performing color commentary at select MotoGP races.

 Career

 125cc & 250cc World Championship

-Lorenzo made his championship debut on his fifteenth birthday, on the second qualifying day for the 2002 125cc Spanish Grand Prix, after having to miss Friday practice as he was not old enough to race.
+Lorenzo made his championship debut on his fifteenth birthday, on the second qualifying day for the 2002 125cc Spanish Grand Prix, after having missed Friday practice, due to not being old enough to race (minimum age regulations).
 Lorenzo dominated the 2007 250cc World Championship.
 His nine pole positions led to nine victories in 2007.

 Lorenzo's victory at Misano in 2007 was his 16th in the 250cc class, making him the most successful Spanish rider of all time in the intermediate class – with one more victory than Dani Pedrosa and Sito Pons.